The History of Our Hotel in Barrow in Furness

 The post World War II period saw the slow economic decline of both Barrow as a town and the Duke as a hotel.
 Decades of worry and hardship in the town saw the hotel lose most of its visiting guests and endured a slow but steady slip into decay.

-Nevertheless, despite the banks obvious disinterest in the venture, in the Summer of 2006 the Duke was purchased by Lancaster Brewery and a programme of refurbishment, renovation and reinvention began.
+Nevertheless, despite the bank’s obvious disinterest in the venture, in the Summer of 2006 the Duke of Edinburgh Hotel in Barrow in Furness was purchased by Lancaster Brewery and a programme of refurbishment, renovation and reinvention began.
 Many, many years and millions of pounds later, the hotel has been returned to its early pomp and now offers 42 fantastic ensuite bedrooms, a wonderful cask ale bar and trendy yet welcoming cellar restaurant/bar.